 Ever had one of your online accounts hacked?
 It’s not fun.
 Learn to boost your account security with two-factor authentication (2FA) and authenticator apps.
 It’s a simple yet powerful layer of protection.
 It’s free and easy to set up and find 2FA sites.

 What is Two Factor Authentication (2FA)?

-Instead of just relying on an account name and password, you can add a second level of protection before people get access.
-This is important when you think of how many times you hear of security problems from large companies.
-It’s doubly important if you tend to use the same account name and password on multiple sites like my friend.
+Instead of just relying on an account name and password, you can add a second protection level before people get access.
+This is important when you think of how many times you hear of security breaches from large companies or phishing attacks.

 - You can also filter by category.
 In my example, I’m using the Backup and Sync category.